Michigan State vs. Baylor College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Michigan State Performance Insights

-- Michigan State averages 36.8 rebounds per game (184th in college basketball) compared to the 36.2 of its opponents.
+- Michigan State ranks 183rd in the nation at 36.8 rebounds per game.
+That's similar to the 36.2 its opponents average.

-- Michigan State knocks down 1.8 fewer threes per game than the opposition, 5.4 (327th in college basketball) compared to its opponents' 7.2.
+- Michigan State hits 5.4 three-pointers per game (329th in college basketball) while shooting 29.5% from deep (313th in college basketball).
+It is making 1.8 fewer threes per contest than its opponents, who drain 7.2 per game while shooting 30.8%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.